kmk9461/Interests_Portfolio/README.md

 # Interests_Portfolio
-Repo dedicated to projects related to some of my interests
+Repo dedicated to projects related to some of my interests:

-crochet
+# crochet
 - CNN classifier of crochet vs. knitting images
 - image collection with BeautifulSoup and Selenium (~1,400 images)
 - torch implementation with convolutional, pooling and normalization layers